joyceiphone/fizzbuzz/README.md

 ## Steps for input and result (recommended)

-Enter the items of the array separated by , in the input box and press enter button </br>
+Enter the items of the array separated by , in the input box and press the enter button </br>
 It will direct you to the result.